Joseph Flom: Career

 After law school, Flom joined a law firm run by Marshall Skadden, Leslie Arps, and John Slate.
 He eventually became a partner in 1954, effectively taking over leadership of the firm a couple years later.
+Flom began working on mergers and acquisitions in the early 1970s when most New York law firms did not, and by the early 1980s was among the dominant figures, with rival lawyer Martin Lipton and top investment banker Bruce Wasserstein.
+Clients hired Flom because Lipton or Wasserstein was on the other side, and vice versa.
+(Flom and Lipton were friends who lunched together once a week.)
 By the time of Flom's death, Skadden Arps was one of the largest and most profitable law firms in the world.

 Flom was appointed by Mayor Ed Koch as chairman of the New York City Commission on the Bicentennial of the U.S. Constitution in 1987, a post he held until the commission completed its work, issued its report, and was dissolved in early 1990.
 The commission's efforts included an extensive civic-education campaign and the creation of a celebratory re-enactment on 30 April 1989 of the inauguration of George Washington as the first president of the United States.

 Malcolm Gladwell devoted a chapter to Flom in his book Outliers, crediting him with building out and diversifying the firm and anticipating the rise of mergers and acquisitions as a specialty.
 "For 20 years, he perfected his craft at Skadden," Gladwell wrote.
 "Then the world changed and he was ready."

 Flom was also mentioned in Jeffrey Madrick's book Age of Greed for his contribution to the world of hostile takeovers in the American economy.
 Madrick wrote, "his interest in the takeover gave his firm the lifeline they needed to survive."

 Personal

 On February 23, 2011, Flom died in New York City from heart failure.
 His wife, Judi Sorensen Flom, also an attorney, was at his side.
-He has two children: Jason Flom, a music executive and advocate of prison reform and Peter, a statistician and an advocate for people with learning disabilities.
+He has two children: Jason Flom, a music executive and advocate of prison reform and Peter, who is a published author and holds a PhD.